solyarisoftware/voskJs/README.md

    Using the simple transcript interface you can build your standalone custom application, accessing async functions suitable to run on a usual single thread nodejs program.

-2. `voskjs`

-   command line program to test Vosk transcript with specific models (some tests and command line usage [here](tests/README.md)).
+2. `voskjs`: command line program to test Vosk transcript with specific models (some tests and command line usage [here](tests/README.md)).

-3. `voskjshttp`

-   a simple demo HTTP server to transcript speech files.
+3. `voskjshttp`: a simple demo HTTP server to transcript speech files.

 4. Build your own server.
 Some usage examples [here](examples/).